+Why I Gave Up Flipped Instruction.
 A little over a year ago I wrote a post about the flipped classroom, why I loved it, and how I used it.

-I have to admit, the flip wasn’t the same economic and political entity then that it is now.
-And in some ways, I think that matters.
+We began to shift What was my role?
+The flip faded away The flip is gone for good.
+Harvard Education Letter.
 Students in Hayley Dupuy’s sixth-grade science class at the Jane Lathrop Stanford Middle School in Palo Alto, Calif., are beginning a unit on plate tectonics.

+Clintondale High Cuts Freshman Failure Rates with Flipped Classes.
 In an urban school outside Detroit, more than half of freshmen failed English in fall 2009.